Sage-Bionetworks/portalsDocs/articles/accounts_certified_users_and_qualified_researchers.md

 #### Get your profile validated
-Go to your Synapse profile homepage (click your name/picture on upper banner of the screen to get there) and use the links in the purple validation box:
+Go to your [Synapse profile homepage](https://www.synapse.org/#!Profile:v){:target="_blank"} (click your name/picture on upper banner of the screen to get there) and use the links in the purple validation box:

 1. Confirm your user profile is complete including **your full name, current affiliation, and city/country.**
 2. Link to your ORCID profile. **Make sure your profile is public and populate it with at least one piece of information about yourself.**